-LeRhonda (Rhon) Manigault-Bryant, Professor of Africana Studies and Faculty Affiliate in Religion, received a three-year $300,000 New Directions Fellowship to pursue substantive and methodological training in film studies and documentary filmmaking.
+LeRhonda (Rhon) Manigault-Bryant, Professor of Africana Studies and Faculty Affiliate in Religion, received a $300,000 New Directions Fellowship to pursue substantive and methodological training in film studies and documentary filmmaking.
 As a New Directions Fellow, Professor Manigault-Bryant will attend Duke University’s Center for Documentary Studies, where she will pursue full-time training in film production during the academic year.
 She will complete an internship and further coursework during the summers at NYU’s Tisch School for the Arts.
 More information about this grant award and Professor Manigault-Bryant’s research is available here.
 (April 2018)

-Jessica Chapman, Professor of History, was awarded a three-year $240,000 New Directions Fellowship to pursue substantive and methodological training in the field of anthropology.
+Jessica Chapman, Professor of History, was awarded a $240,000 New Directions Fellowship to pursue substantive and methodological training in the field of anthropology.
 This training will aid her research related to the economic and cultural significance of Kenya’s running industry.
 More information about this grant award and Professor Chapman’s research is available here.
 (March 2016)

 Katie Hart, Assistant Professor of Chemistry, has been awarded a three-year $378,000 grant from the NIH to research the relationship between the chemical composition of proteins known as beta-lactamases, a family of enzymes involved in antibiotic resistance, and their ability to degrade medicinal drugs.
 More information about this grant award and Professor Hart’s research is available here.
 (June 2019)